siddsach/siddsach.github.io/_portfolio/reddit.md

 * Data can be retrieved from: https://bigquery.cloud.google.com/table/fh-bigquery:reddit comments.2015 05?pli=1

 ## Methodology
-* Combined Entity Extraction, Sentiment Analysis to extract rating tuples of the form (userid, entityid, sentiment)
+* Combined Named Entity Recognition, Sentiment Analysis to extract rating tuples of the form (userid, entityid, sentiment)
-* Used keyword matching in Google Knowledge Graph API to check whether entities were political or not
+* Used keyword matching on descriptions in Google Knowledge Graph API to check whether entities were political or not
-* Filtered only most active users to come up with small subset of all users so matrix wasn't sparse
+* Filtered only most active users so matrix wasn't sparse

 ## Math
 * Used [parallel algorithm for calculating standard deviation]("https://en.wikipedia.org/wiki/Algorithms_for_calculating_variance#Parallel_algorithm")